-A specialist in contemporary artist film and video and emerging technology, his work also boasts a specialist focus on contemporary cultural practice within the broader intersections of North Africa and the Middle East.
-Kholeif is Senior Editor and Curator for Ibraaz publishing, the leading critical forum for visual culture in North Africa and the Middle East.
-He was also a co-founding editor of Portal 9: Stories and Critical Writing About the City — a Beirut-based semi-annual focusing on urbanism and architecture.
+Kholeif was also Senior Editor of Ibraaz, the leading critical forum for visual culture in North Africa and the Middle East.
+He was also a co-founding editor of Portal 9: Stories and Critical Writing About the City — a bi-annual journal focusing on urbanism and architecture.

-Omar is a Churchill Fellow and a Fellow of the Royal Society of Arts, and a member of the International Association of Art Critics (AICA).
+He is a Churchill Fellow, a Fellow of the Royal Society of Arts, and a member of the International Association of Art Critics (AICA).